This homemade taco seasoning recipe will have you making your own seasoning mix and skipping the store-bought packets from now on.

 I’ve made so many batches of homemade taco seasoning, it’s about time I share it with you!
 I typically double this recipe and keep in a mason jar next to all my other spices.
-When it comes time for tacos or fajitas, I’m all set.
+When it comes time for tacos or my one-dish baked fajitas, I’m all set.

 What Do I Need to Make This Homemade Taco Seasoning Recipe?

 And if spicy is your thing, try adding some red pepper flakes (P.S... spicy is not my thing).

 Aside from homemade taco seasoning tasting better, it’s so much better for you!

 So, let’s talk about the packet of seasoning mix from the store for just a second.

 I know, seems strange that a packet of seasoning can have some “not-so-good-for-you” ingredients, doesn’t it?
 I mean, it’s seasoning!
 How can it be that bad, right!?